MarcinBolt/Wallet-App/README.md

 ---

 ## Project status
-The project has been completed, but there is always space to improve it .
+The project has been completed, but there is always space to improve it.
+Give as the feedback on: wallet.app.hi5@gmail.com

 ---